-Overnight parking is available on the top floor of the Call Street, Spirit Way, St. Augustine Street, and Woodward Parking Garages.
-Overnight parking is available on floors 2 - 7 of the West Pensacola St. Parking Garage, and the top two floors of the Traditions Way Garage.
+Overnight parking is available on the top floor of all parking garages, as well as the top two floors of the Traditions Garage, and floors 2 - 7 of the Pensacola Street Garage.
 Ramps leading to top floors are considered overnight parking.
 Electronic and traditional signage is located at the entrances to each parking garage indicating what levels allow overnight parking.
 Many parking lots on campus are also available for overnight parking.
-Click here for a map of Overnight Parking on the main campus.
+Overnight Main Campus Parking Map

 Is overnight parking allowed in the Visitor Lot at University Center B?